Articles

 Nozick argued that because there is "no social entity" but only "different individual people, with their own individual lives," it makes no sense to describe the sacrifice of an individual's rights as being made up for by an "overbalancing good" to society as a whole; a human being "may not be used or sacrificed for the benefit of others," because doing so would "not sufficiently respect" the fact that "he is a separate person" whose life is "the only life he has" (pp. 32-39).
 Every step of that argument is a deliberate echo of arguments [from] defenders of the welfare state ...

-Argues against proposed legislation in the city of Baltimore and the state of Maryland to ban smoking in restaurants and bars
+Argues against proposed legislation in the city of Baltimore and the state of Maryland to ban smoking in all bars and restaurants

 Biographical essay